EdouardosStav/legendary-ai-calendar-agent/README.md

 # 🧠 Legendary AI Calendar Assistant

 A no-code, AI-powered calendar assistant that schedules events via chat using **n8n**, **OpenAI**, and **Google Calendar**.
-Say goodbye to manual scheduling — just type, and your assistant handles the rest.
+Say goodbye to manual scheduling — just type and your assistant handles the rest.

 ---